arras-energy/gridlabd-old/docs/Developer/Install.md

 ### Manual installation

 Manual installation is discouraged because the process is complex, highly error-prone, and varies widely from one platform to another.
 However, it is necessary on platforms that are not supported by the automated installation script.
 The general approach is roughly as follows, keeping in mind that the specific will vary from one system to another, and you may need to install certain tools and libraries to be successful.
+You can reference one of the setup files in this repository's build-aux directory for the kind of preparation that may be needed to manually build gridlabd.

 ~~~
 bash$ git clone https://source.gridlabd.us/ gridlabd